wix-incubator/stylable-integration/README.md

 `/project/src/components/button/button.st.css.js`.

-If your project uses transpilation into an output directory, then `srcDir` and `outDir` parameters should be provided.
+If your project uses transpilation into an output directory, then you should provide `srcDir` and `outDir` parameters.

-A common use case of this utility is running it via an `npm` script in the project's `package.json`:
+A common use case of this utility is running it via an `npm` script in the project's `package.json` as follows:

 ```js
 {